Watch Badgers quarterback recruit Graham Mertz in the Kansas state playoffs Friday night

 We'll add the link to the broadcast after it starts.

-The Kansas City Star reported that Blue Valley North beat Shawnee Mission South 56-21 last Friday in a regional playoff game.
+Blue Valley North beat undefeated Gardner-Edgerton, 49-28, last Friday in a sectional playoff game.

-Mertz threw for nearly 300 yards and three touchdowns, was intercepted once, and also ran for a touchdown in the game.
+Mertz threw for 282 yards and six touchdowns, with no interceptions, in the victory.